hugemenace/nd-docs/getting-started/introduction.md

 ## Sketch

-Sketching in ND is all about creating 2D planar surfaces that define the profile of cross-section of a 3D object.
+Sketching in ND is all about creating 2D planar surfaces that define the profile or cross-section of a 3D object.
 These surfaces are generally extruded using operators such as [Solidify](/extrusion/solidify), [Profile Extrude](/extrusion/profile-extrude), or [Screw](/extrusion/screw).
-They're an elemental starting point for non-destructive geometry, however certainly not required (using 3D primitives is also fairly common).
+They're an common starting point for non-destructive geometry.

 [Sketch Extrude](../_media/sketch-extrude.mp4 ':include')